AntoineMeheut/AntoineMeheut/README.md

 ### Glad to see you here!
 I am a developer, application security expert and manager.
-I have just joined the security teams of a large French institution.
-I have always been passionate about computer development, I also like to build bigger things in a group than I could do alone.
+I work in the operational security teams of a large French institution.
+Always passionate about IT development, I also like to build bigger things in a group than I could do alone.

-I develop in Java, Python and Javascript, I am also very interested in Security, DevSecOps, SRE and above all I like to transmit my knowledge in securing IT developments.
+I develop in Java, Python and Javascript, I am also very interested in Security, cryptography, DevSecOps, SRE and I especially like to share my knowledge in securing IT developments.

 <br/>